News

 August 19, 2025

-We are excited to announce that the Financial Women’s Association will host its next International Business Conference in Abu Dhabi and Dubai in April 2026.
+We are excited to announce that the Financial Women’s Association is planning to host its next International Business Conference in Abu Dhabi and Dubai in April 2026.
 This one-week immersive conference will feature high-level meetings with financial leaders, global innovators, and cultural experiences.
 If you’d like to receive early updates and priority access as plans develop, please complete the short interest form below.
 Space will be limited.

 August 14, 2025